 24/7 Live Counselor – 516-342-3355

-The free mobile app also includes quick links to connect you with a parent support specialist via our Helpline, and other essential resources to help families navigate — and prevent — teen drug and alcohol abuse.
+The free mobile app also includes quick links to connect you with a parent support specialist via the helpline, and other essential resources to help families navigate — and prevent — teen drug and alcohol abuse.

-This app offered by Partnership for Drug-Free Kids is a comprehensive, up-to-date informationon the drugs most commonly abused by teens.
+This app is offered by Partnership for Drug-Free Kids, which has comprehensive, up-to-date information on the drugs most commonly abused by teens.
 Help prevent teen drug and alcohol abuse by downloading the app today.
 To find out more go to drugfree.org.

 LOCAL RESOURCES AND INFORMATION

 Nassau County Community Affairs – Pam Starke – 516-573-7360

 Central Nassau Guidance & Counseling – 516-822-6111 – centralnassau.org

 Long Island Council of Alcohol & Drug Dependences (LICADD)

 Nassau Alliance for Addiction Services (NAFAS) – nassaualliance.org